-Philip Rawlings is the Roy Goode Professor of Commercial Law, Deputy Head of the Centre for Commercial Law Studies (CCLS), and Director of the Insurance Law Institute at CCLS.
-He is a member of the committee of the British Insurance Law Association.
+Philip Rawlings is the Roy Goode Professor of Commercial Law.
+He has been Deputy Head of the Centre for Commercial Law Studies (CCLS), and Director of the Insurance Law Institute at CCLS.

 - Benjamin’s Sale of Goods, 8th edn.
 (London: Sweet & Maxwell, 2010), (co-author).
 First supplement (2012); second supplement (2013); 9th edn (2014), supplement (2016); 10th edn (2017), supplement (2018)

 - Insurance Law: Cases and Materials (Oxford: Hart Publishing, 2004), xiii + 675 (co-author Professor John Lowry, UCL).

 - Policing: A Short History (Cullompton: Willan Publishing, 2002), vi + 274

 - Insurance Law: Doctrines and Principles (Oxford: Hart Publishing, 1999), lxiv + 454 (co-author Professor John Lowry).

 2nd edn (Oxford: Hart Publishing, 2005), lxxx + 447 (contribution by Professor Rob Merkin, Southampton).